Is your baby teething? Discover how to get a teething baby to sleep, the tips and products that help, and how to handle the sleep regression.

 4. Wait a few minutes

 As a new mom, I rushed to my baby’s side at the slightest sound of a whimper, thinking that’s what I was supposed to do.
-Instead, I only drove myself crazy and, more important, denied him the chance to soothe himself back to sleep.
+Instead, I only drove myself crazy and, more importantly, denied him the chance to soothe himself back to sleep.